Mia Yim: Return to WWE (2022–present)

 On the November 7, 2022, episode of Raw, Yim returned to WWE attacking Rhea Ripley of The Judgment Day and aligning with The O.C.
 (AJ Styles, Karl Anderson, and Luke Gallows).
 Three weeks later at Survivor Series WarGames on November 26, Yim's team defeated Ripley's team in a WarGames match.
 In February, her ring name was changed to Michin, which means crazy in Korean, and was her mother's childhood nickname for her.
 As part of the 2023 WWE Draft, Michin was drafted to the SmackDown brand.
 On the December 22, 2023, episode of SmackDown, Michin pinned WWE Women's Champion Iyo Sky in an eight-women tag team holiday street fight match against Damage CTRL, granting her a title shot at SmackDown: New Year's Revolution on January 5, 2024, where she failed to defeat Sky for the title.

 On the May 28 episode of NXT, Michin defeated Tatum Paxley to qualify for a spot in the six-woman ladder match to crown the inaugural NXT Women's North American Championship at NXT Battleground but failed to win the title at the event.
 On the June 11 edition of NXT, Michin reunited with Gallows & Anderson.
 On the October 4 episode of Smackdown, she defeated Chelsea Green in a Dumpster Match.
 Michin went on to participate in the tournament to crown the inaugural Women's United States Champion, but lost to Green in the tournament final at Saturday Night's Main Event on December 14.

+On the March 20, 2026 episode of SmackDown, Michin and B-Fab turned heel by attacking Rhea Ripley and aligned themselves with Jade Cargill.

 Personal life

-Bell is proficient in sign language.
+Bell is proficient in American sign language.
 She learned to sign from her deaf former boyfriend.
 She has worked as a captionist for the deaf and hard of hearing.

 Bell previously dated pro wrestler Jay Rios and moved to Florida in 2013 to live together.
 In 2016, Bell began publicly participating in awareness and advocacy after revealing that she is a survivor of domestic abuse.
 This includes painting her left ring fingernail purple for Safe Horizon's #PutTheNailinIt campaign.
 Her advocacy led to her being named one of BBC's 100 Women in 2016.
 Bell detailed the relationship in an hour-long interview with Lillian Garcia in 2019, including relocating to Florida before the abuse started, how it continued for two years, leaving the relationship after he cheated on her with a friend, and Shelton Benjamin's support.
 Though Bell did not identify Rios by name, details pointed to him and he identified himself on a deleted social media post.

 On February 11, 2021, Bell got engaged to fellow professional wrestler Keith Lee.
 The couple married on February 5, 2022.
+They divorced in 2025.

+On May 5, 2025, Ettore Ewen, better known as Big E, announced his engagement to Kris Yim, the sister of Mia Yim.